storyfeet/dugi_bialan/works/little_red.md

 # The wolf didn't manage to grab her.

-zan Elenoizi wei giawin uwein lon iasin.
+zan Elenuna wei giawin uwein lon iasin.

 # Elenoize carried on along the path